 He was also a key force in driving Dow’s sustainability agenda, overseeing the creation of two of the company’s sets of decade-long sustainability goals.
 Under his leadership, sustainability became an integral part of the Company’s culture and business performance.
 Liveris’s vision was for Dow to redefine the role of business in society by advancing the well-being of humanity while helping lead the transition to a sustainable planet and a better world.

-An international advocate for the criticality of manufacturing to the long-term health of national economies, Liveris is the author of Make It in America, a book which presents a comprehensive set of practical policy solutions and business strategies to achieve the Company’s vision of an ‘Advanced Manufacturing’ economy.
-He was tapped by the current U.S. Administration to help identify new ways to spur innovation, revitalize the U.S. manufacturing sector, and drive economic growth and prosperity.
-Previously he served as Co-Chair of U.S. President Obama’s Advanced Manufacturing Partnership steering committee and a member of the U.S. President’s Export Council.
-To this end, he has led Dow to collaborate with governments on Advanced Manufacturing Plans for the U.S., Australia, Europe and Kenya, while simultaneously driving the Company’s world-class investment and industry leadership in fast-growing regions around the globe.
+An international advocate for the criticality of manufacturing to the long-term health of national economies, Liveris authored Make It in America, a book which presents a comprehensive set of practical policy solutions and business strategies for the United States to achieve an economic resurgence and revitalize its manufacturing sector.
+He was tapped by the Trump Administration to help identify new ways to spur innovation and revitalize the U.S. manufacturing sector, and served as Co-Chair of U.S. President Obama’s Advanced Manufacturing Partnership steering committee and as a member of the U.S. President’s Export Council.
+He was also an active participant in the Department of Labor’s Task Force on Apprenticeship Expansion.